nixworks/public/news/2010/01/17/README.md

 ##### Chung Ling High School
 ### [A teacher and a student from Chung Ling High School were killed and four others were missing in the dragon boat tragedy in Penang. ](/news/2010/01/17/a-teacher-and-a-student-from-chung-ling-high-school-were-killed-and-four-others-were-missing-in-the-dragon-boat-tragedy-in-penang.md)
-_Context: Chung Ling High School, dragon boat tragedy, Penang_
+_Context: Penang, Chung Ling High School, dragon boat tragedy_

 ##### Computer modelling
 ### [Computer modelling shows that the Pine Island Glacier and Thwaites Glacier, once described as a major "tipping point" for the entire West Antarctic Ice Sheet in the embayment of the Amundsen Sea, has reached their own tipping points for eventual collapse, likely to lead to a sea level rise of up to 52 cm over the next century. ](/news/2010/01/17/computer-modelling-shows-that-the-pine-island-glacier-and-thwaites-glacier-once-described-as-a-major-tipping-point-for-the-entire-west-an.md)
-_Context: Thwaites Glacier, Amundsen Sea, Pine Island Glacier, West Antarctic, sea level rise, Computer modelling_
+_Context: sea level rise, West Antarctic, Computer modelling, Pine Island Glacier, Amundsen Sea, Thwaites Glacier_

 ##### 2010 Haiti earthquake
 ### [Aftermath of 2010 Haiti earthquake: Senegalese President Abdoulaye Wade offers "voluntary repatriation" to each of his Haitian "sons and daughters of Africa". ](/news/2010/01/17/aftermath-of-2010-haiti-earthquake-senegalese-president-abdoulaye-wade-offers-voluntary-repatriation-to-each-of-his-haitian-sons-and-dau.md)
-_Context: 2010 Haiti earthquake, President, Senegal, Abdoulaye Wade_
+_Context: President, Abdoulaye Wade, 2010 Haiti earthquake, Senegal_

 ##### India
 ### [Indian communist patriarch Jyoti Basu, the longest-serving Chief Minister of West Bengal who declined the post of Prime Minister in 1996, dies at the age of 95. ](/news/2010/01/17/indian-communist-patriarch-jyoti-basu-the-longest-serving-chief-minister-of-west-bengal-who-declined-the-post-of-prime-minister-in-1996-di.md)